Fahad-1515/Advanced_password_generator/README.md

 # Advanced_password_generator
+Password Generator & Manager

-This is a secure password generator and manager web application that allows users to:
+A secure, client-side password generator and manager with history tracking.

-Generate strong, random passwords with customizable criteria

-Save passwords with descriptive names

-Maintain a local history of generated passwords

-Copy passwords to clipboard with one click

-Toggle password visibility for easy use

 Features
+🔒 Generate strong random passwords with customizable criteria

+📋 Copy passwords to clipboard with one click

+👁️ Toggle password visibility

+🏷️ Save passwords with custom names

+📅 Maintain history of generated passwords

+📊 Visual password strength indicator

+💾 Local storage (no server communication)

+Usage
-Password Generation
+Generate a Password
-Customizable length (1-50 characters)
+Set desired length (8-50 characters)

-Option to include/exclude:
+Select character types to include:

-Lowercase letters (a-z)
+Lowercase (a-z)

-Uppercase letters (A-Z)
+Uppercase (A-Z)

 Numbers (0-9)

-Special symbols (!@#$%^&* etc.)

-Visual password strength indicator

-Password Management
-Save passwords with custom names (e.g., "Email Account")

-Local storage of password history (last 20 passwords)
+Symbols (!@#$% etc.)

+Click "Generate Password"

+Manage Passwords
+Click "Save" to store with a custom name

-Copy passwords to clipboard
+Click "Copy" to copy to clipboard

-Show/hide password visibility

-Delete saved passwords

-Security Features
+Click "Show/Hide" to toggle visibility

+View history of generated passwords

+Installation
+Clone the repository:

+Open index.html in any modern browser.

+No server or dependencies required!

+Technical Details
+Pure HTML/CSS/JavaScript

-Uses cryptographically secure random number generation when available
+Uses Web Crypto API for secure random generation

-Passwords masked by default
+localStorage for password history

+Responsive design works on mobile/desktop

+Security Notes
+⚠️ Important:

-All data stored locally in browser (no server communication)
+Passwords are stored locally in your browser only

+Clearing browser data will delete saved passwords

+For maximum security, consider using a dedicated password manager